 The well, originally drilled in 1918, is known as Crider No. 4 and had been used by Whitney and Ridgeway to produce oil and gas from 1976-2009, according to court records.
 To that point, and into 2010, royalty payments were made to the Helmses.

 Production stopped in 2009 after a storm knocked down a goat pen and disrupted electric power to the well, according to court records.

-Rinfret found Helmses’ “only objection to the electrical line was that the new pole be placed in their yard.”
-He notes that a generator could have supplied power in the interim and full power could have been restored following erection of a new electric line in 2011 or 2012.
+Rinfret found Helmses’ “only objection to the electrical line was that the new pole is placed in their yard.”
+He notes that a generator could have supplied power in the interim and full power could have been restored following the erection of a new electric line in 2011 or 2012.